StacyCash/blog-posts/general/2025/back-in-the-classroom/post.md

 But this year was different.
 I wanted something new, and as I was writing a talk about it, I wanted to challenge these students to think differently about testing.

-Not just about Test-Driven Development (or as most people know and do it: "writing tests when you don't know what code you want to write"), but about what happens before we write that first test.
+Not just about Test-Driven Development, (or as most people know and do it: "writing tests when you don't know what code you want to write"), but about:

+- What happens before we write that first test.
+- Getting out of our developer bubble and talking to actual users.
+- Getting into the conversation with testers and business stakeholders earlier, when your insights can really make a difference.

 ![Stacy presenting to students](https://raw.githubusercontent.com/StacyCash/blog-posts/refs/heads/main/general/2025/back-in-the-classroom/stacy-in-a-classroom.jpg)

-About getting out of our developer bubble and talking to actual users.

-About getting into the conversation with testers and business stakeholders earlier, when your insights can really make a difference.

-I don't know how many I reached, but I saw enough thoughtful eyes, nodding heads and quizzical looks as they thought it through for themselves to make it all worth it!
+I don't know how many I reached, but I saw enough thoughtful eyes, nodding heads, and quizzical looks as they thought it through for themselves to make it all worth it!

-Software development is about much more than just implementing code, moving into that space where you can think about the problems that you are solving is a whole lot more fun.
+Software development is about much more than just implementing code; moving into that space where you can think about the problems that you are solving is a whole lot more fun.

 I don't want to make this post too long, so over the next few weeks, I'll be diving deeper into the key ideas from this lecture: